wilzbach/docs.asyncy.com/faq/README.md

 ### Is Asyncy used for prototypes only?

-**No**, the Asyncy Platform is a dynamically-scalable, robust, production-grade platform.
+**No**, our mission is to make the Asyncy Platform a dynamically-scalable, robust, production-grade platform.
 It can also be used for on-premise deployments.

 ### Does Asyncy provide file storage?

 **Yes**.
-Applications have a temporary volume that contains the applications repository source code and can be a temporary file storage.
-Applications may optionally have persistent storage which is flexible based on the application or service needs.
+There are services that provide this functionality.
+You can create your own too.

 ### Does the Asyncy Platform come with a persistent database?

-**No**, databases are unfortunately not one-size-fits-all.
-Yet, it's quite simple to create persistent database or user a database backed by the cloud provider.
+**No**, databases are unfortunately not one-size-fits-all (yet).
+We do have plans to help here too, but you can bring your own database or we can manage and create one for you.

+### Is Asyncy multi-cloud?

+**Soon**.
+This is something we label "unnecessary complexity" every application should be multi-cloud by default and not the developers job to manage it.

 ### Can I bring my own database?